ardaguclu/ssearch/README.md

 ### DISCLAIMER & NOTES

-* If you use Ssearch from out of your VPC or in your VPC without defining S3 as an internal endpoint, for each use there will be additional data in/out cost like any other use case of S3 satisfying former conditions.
+* If you use Ssearch from out of your VPC or in your VPC without defining S3 as an internal endpoint, there will be additional data in/out cost like any other use case of S3 satisfying former conditions.
-* In 0.9.1 version, Ssearch skips files whose sizes are greater than 500mb or types are parquet.
+* In 0.9.1 version, Ssearch skips files whose sizes are greater than 500mb or types are in parquet.
 Lastly, it does not search in metadata.
-* In ongoing versions, these features will be added intermittently.
+* In ongoing versions, these features will be added preemptively.